Homepage

 DEEP turtle of ecosophy

 D.E.E.P.
-Ecostery Residential Intensives
+Ecostery

-Autumn 2008: September 27 ~ November 21
+Autumn 2015: September 27 ~ November 21

 Application:

 Your first assignment is to create your personal D.E.E.P.
 Ecostery Application by writing a detailed letter of introduction, including all the information listed below.
 Return this application information with a $200 application fee, which is applied to your tuition.
 The application fee is fully refundable if you are not accepted.
 We will accept applications through March 15 (Spring session) and September 1 (Autumn session).
 Applications are reviewed as received.
 Applications received after the deadlines will be reviewed on a space-available basis.
 Acceptance is based on the content and presentation of your application information and an interview, in person or by telephone.
 For applicants under age 21, we may also require a telephone interview with a parent.
-You will be notified of your acceptance by February 1 (Spring session) or August 1 (Autumn session), or as soon as possible if your application arrives later.
+You will be notified of your acceptance by February 15 (Spring session) or August 15 (Autumn session), or as soon as possible if your application arrives later.
 Upon acceptance, you will receive an acceptance packet with additional detailed information about the Ecostery.
 Upon acceptance, your application fee is non-refundable and is fully applied as a deposit to your tuition.

 Please begin your D.E.E.P.
 Ecostery Application using the following as a guide once you have read the Application Prerequisite.
 The prerequisite is for your own personal use and should be given careful consideration.
 If you have any questions, please contact us

-Read and think carefully about these items:
+Read and think about these items:

 • YOUR VITALS: birth date, gender (if not apparent from your name), physical condition (be sure to include allergies, recent surgeries, illnesses and special conditions we should know about here at this remote location).